Saturday, March 14, 2009

 "Mom, can I have a dog?
 I promise I'll take care of it,” my 12-year-old daughter, Jackie, asked yet again on New Year’s Eve of 2000.

-Instead of arguing with Jackie again about why she couldn’t have a dog, I just reiterated the promise I had made to her six years earlier: “If God Himself brings a dog our door, then you can have it because I'll assume it’s a sign that it will be gentle around your sister."
+Instead of arguing with Jackie again about why she couldn’t have a dog, I just reiterated the promise I had made to her six years earlier: “If God Himself brings a dog our door, then you can have it.
+Only then will I assume it’s a sign that the dog will be gentle around your sister."
 Jackie and my husband, Jim, decided that if that day should ever come, they would name the dog Riley after the dog in the movie, "Homeward Bound II.”

 Unbelievably, a few weeks after that New Year’s Eve, a big, brown female puppy, shivering cold, wet and dirty, tried to jump into our car as we were leaving to go out with friends.

 Stunned, I knew Jim and I had to honor our pledge.
 But first, I ran "found" ads, put up posters, and called the police.
-Reporting her to our local animal shelter, Donald, the Assistant Director, said that an overwhelmed owner had probably dumped her.
+Reporting her to our local animal shelter, Donald, the Assistant Director, said that an overwhelmed owner--who probably received the puppy as a Christmas present--had dumped her.

 Jackie wouldn't name the puppy Riley because she only knew male dogs named Riley, so she called her Gabrielle-Gabby for short.